devops-concepts/helloworld/README.md

 Test
 ------
-   To test Jenkins Poll SCM on this GIT Repo
+   To test Jenkins Poll SCM on this GIT Repo of Master Branch